nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `addstudent s/NAME m/MATRIC_NUM`

-* `m/MATRIC_NUM` must start with 'A', followed by 7 digits and a capital letter
+* `m/MATRIC_NUM` must start with 'A', followed by 7 digits and a capital letter.
 * A maximum of 10 students can exist in the student list at any point in time.
 The user will not be allowed to add more students after reaching the limit of 10 students.

 Examples: